-Every third Sunday of the month, Vineyard goes to Ypsilanti to prepare and serve an early evening meal to people in need at the Hope Center located at 518 Harriet St. Ypsilanti, MI 48197.
+Every third Sunday of the month, Vineyard goes to Ypsilanti to prepare and serve an early evening meal to people in need at the Hope Clinic located at 518 Harriet St. Ypsilanti, MI 48197.
 Our goal is to provide the guests with high quality food and service, showing God’s love in a practical way.
 There are two crews needed (cooking crew and serving crew).
 The cooking crew serves from 2-4pm.
 The serving crew serves from 3:45-5:45pm.
 Contact Joy Lange for any questions or if you would like to get involved.

 Learn more about our Homeless Ministries and opportunities to engage and serve.

 During our November Slice of Life on Caring for Foster Children, we learned about the 13,000 kids in Foster Care in Michigan.
 3,586 kids are waiting to be adopted in Michigan.
 There is a real need in our community for Foster and Adoptive Parents.
 In our church, several families have fostered and adopted.
 At the Slice of Life, families from our church community shared their stories about engaging the foster care system and the adoption process.
 Pastor Shaun Walker and others are available for questions and to assist you should you choose to engage in caring for orphans or start an adoption process.

 We have recently partnered with the Washtenaw County Foster Closet.